 Even today, enjoying music written by men feels a little bit like walking through a field full of landmines.
-I can’t tell you how many times I’ve caught myself mindlessly singing along with the radio or my playlist when out of the blue I hear myself and suddenly realized the true nature of the sick, misogynistic shit coming out of my mouth.
+I can’t tell you how many times I’ve caught myself mindlessly singing along with the radio or my playlist when out of the blue I hear myself and suddenly realized the true nature of the misogynistic shit coming out of my mouth.
 And honestly, the genre of the music makes no difference.
 One is no better than the other, and this sparked my interest in searching out the best female cover songs.

-While there’s little that I can do about these kinds of songs, what has had an impact on me is the rising number of female artists like Miley Cyrus, Sophia Urista, Kina Grannis, and Taylor Swift covering old and new songs written by men.
+The rising number of female artists like Miley Cyrus, Sophia Urista, Kina Grannis, and Taylor Swift covering old and new songs written by men is thrilling.
 There’s something exciting about this movement and the resulting female cover songs that even men can’t resist.
 It’s like female artists are cracking a hidden door open for women to step through.
 We can now fully enter that sacred musical space where music conveys more than messages about falling in love.

 We get to hear the sound of rebellion carried on a woman’s trembling vocal cords.
 And when female artists do remake love songs written (or made popular) by men, we are allowed to experience passion outside of the conventional, heteronormative box that we’ve been forced into for most of our lives.

 The following are the best female cover songs, that are better than the originals.

 20 Cover Songs by Women